Coffee Grind Size ChartLast updated on 5/02/2022

 1. Extra Coarse Ground Coffee

-Extra coarse ground coffee has the consistency of peppercorns.
-Extra coarse coffee grounds take a long time to release their flavor, making them suitable to slow brewing methods such as cold brewing.
+Extra coarse ground coffee has the consistency of peppercorns and takes a long time to release its flavor.
+Slow brewing methods such as cold brewing work best for extra-coarse ground coffee.

 Extra Coarse Ground Coffee Uses: